-- Parents: Speak to the Director of Lifelong Learning or any member of the Clergy Team about any special learning needs your child may have
+- Parents: Speak to the Religious School Director or any member of the Clergy Team about any special learning needs your child may have

-- Family: Join us for Shabbat services, both Friday evening and Saturday morning – the more often you are able to participate, the more familiar you will be with the various pieces of the service you yourself will facilitate for the congregation on your big day.
+- Family: Join us for Shabbat services, both Friday evenings and Saturday mornings – the more often you are able to attend, the more familiar you will be with the various pieces of the service you yourself will facilitate for the congregation on your big day.

 1-2 years out: